Acraea sotikensis: Range

 It is found in Ethiopia, Uganda, Kenya, Tanzania, the Democratic Republic of the Congo, Malawi and Zambia.

+Description

-DescriptionA. sotikensis E. Sharpe (56 a).
+A. sotikensis E. Sharpe (56 a).
 The red stripe on the median of the forewing above is usually entirely separated from the hindmarginal spot, occasionally joined to it, but always marked off by a distinct constriction.
 In the type-form the subapical band of the fore wing is light yellow, but the other light markings of the upper surface are yellow-red; the hindwing beneath has distinct red streaks in the basal part and a variegated marginal band, ornamented with light lines at the veins and reddish streaks at the proximal end of the marginal spots.
 Congo, Angola and Rhodesia to Uganda, Abyssinia and British East Africa.